ptribble/jproc/README.md

 Specifically, Apache XML-RPC, Copyright 1999-2009 The Apache Software Foundation, and Apache HttpComponents Client, Copyright 1999-2012 The Apache Software Foundation.
-See the file APACHE-LICENSE.txt for the details of the license for these products.
+See the file LICENSE-APACHE.txt for the details of the license for these products.